August 22, 2022

 Solar site surveys are an important part of the solar PV development process.
 They can provide valuable information on the potential for solar PV development at a particular location, and can help you to determine the best way to develop a project.

-It is also important to consider the long-term effects of site factors on performance of solar PV system.
+It is also important to consider the long-term effects of site factors on the performance of the solar PV system.
 For example, trees may grow and shade the PV array over time, or a new building may be constructed nearby that casts a shadow on the array.

 By doing a solar site survey at the outset, you can avoid potential problems down the road.
 Here are the steps involved in conducting a solar site survey:

 1. Evaluate the site's solar potential